MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/administration-center-api.md

    - target: {targeted tenant's AAD Id} - attempt to remove access to an application but the targeted tenant already has an environment in that application

-**- resourceDoesNotExist:** - could not find the targeted application
+**- resourceDoesNotExist:** - couldn't find the targeted application

 ## Reschedule Updates